Concepts

 before_starthooks. - Run the asset builder when

-assets:is configured. - Start the inactive color, for example
+assets:is configured. - Start and directly healthcheck the inactive color.

 - Record